 But I loved every stop on my solo trip to sunny Andalusia.
 Full disclosure, it was February, so beach lounging was out of the question.

-Nonetheless, I had an amazing trip.
+Nonetheless, I had an amazing trip, without the usual crowds.
 And I'm ready to hand over what I thought was a smashing 10 day itinerary for southern Spain -- a well-balanced blend of must see hotspots, hidden gems, tiny whitewashed villages, and natural wonders.

 Tips For Traveling in Andalusia

 I flew into beautiful Seville and worked my way east, flying out of Granada.
 But you could just as easily reverse the direction and start in Granada.
 Starting in Seville meant that I didn't need a car the first few days.

 By far the best way to see Andalusia is by car.
 That way, you're not limited by bus or train schedules and you can stop wherever you want.
 A car is the gift of freedom.

 To be safe, you should have an International Driving Permit, just in case you're pulled over.
 And rent the smallest car possible.
 Medieval streets, parking garages, and on street parking can sometimes be a challenge.

 The highways in Andalucia are extremely good.
 Just be sure to park on the outskirts of any small towns you're visiting, so you're not stuck in a labyrinthian maze of narrow medieval streets.
 Google maps worked well for me.
 I'm directionally challenged and only got lost a tiny bit in Granada.

 I had three bases: Seville (4 nights), Ronda (2 nights), and Granada (4 nights).
 I really dislike moving every day.
-From those bases, I blitzed around seeing adorable white pueblos, dazzling palaces, Game of Thrones sites, and the natural wonders of Andalucia.
+From those bases, I blitzed around seeing adorable white pueblos, dazzling palaces, Game of Thrones sites, and the natural wonders of Andalusia.